Pulse

 Next to the county or sub-county's name, you’ll see color-coded iconography that indicates whether the rating is positive (green), mixed (orange), negative (red), or unsure (gray).
 You can click the icons to be routed to other sub-pages:

 AI Sentiment: The Sentiment tab highlights the aggregated sentiment score within each of your project area’s jurisdiction(s), with a list of the news articles and their individual sentiment scores, sources, brief summaries, score reasoning, and links.
+You'll also see tabs for Petitions and Social Media, which provide a broader take on what opposition may be like in your area of interest.
 The Stakeholders and Opposition Points tabs provide valuable insights about the local people or organizations influencing public sentiment and their primary reasons for opposition, if any.

 Sub-County Pulse scores can be viewed in the Heatmap by zooming in beyond the county level boundaries.
 We recommend a zoom of 2 miles, which is shown on the lower-left corner of Transect’s map:![]()